-GED Math: One of the Most Feared Subjects made Easier.
+GED® Math: The Most Feared Subject made Easier.

 - Number operations and number sense

 Tips for Success in the GED® Math Test

 - Some questions on the GED® Math Test will be directly related to a given number line, chart, graph, word problem or other types of statistical data.

 *TIP: Read the answers before you read the math test questions.
 This will allow you to eliminate outlying answers immediately.

 - Questions on the GED® Math Test will require you to use common formulas.